zenOSmosis/js-shell/README.md

 **Note: This is currently prototype, and experimental code; it is not recommended for usage at all right now**

-General-purpose, multi-threaded, computing environment for web browsers and tablets, with stdio bindings into a Node.js server over a Socket.io bridge.
+General-purpose, multi-threaded, computing environment for web browsers and tablets, with STDIO bindings into a Node.js server over a Socket.io bridge.

 It is like a virtual desktop into a Docker / Linux server, though the desktop is not streamed (only file / data I/O), and the execution context is pure JavaScript.